Get in touch

 The Dreamers Support Services Office provides programs and services to help empower undocumented and immigrant students to achieve their academic & personal pursuits and become active members of our community.
-We serve as a resource for undocumented and immigrant students (e.g., AB-540/SB-68, DACA, T- & U-visa, TPS, individuals without legal immigration status or with pending legal status, and mixed-status families) on topics pertaining to access to higher education, advocacy and educational materials, campus-based and community services, current events, engagement activities, legal aid referrals, legislative updates, and more.
+We serve as a resource for individuals without legal immigration status, with pending immigration status, and with legal status from immigrant families and/or mixed-status households on topics like access to higher education, advocacy and educational materials, campus-based and community services, current events, engagement activities, legal aid referrals, legislative updates, and more.

 Jump to